 |FORMS AND GUIDELINES||STAFF DIRECTORY||FUNDING RESOURCES||RESEARCH PARK|

 Podium presentations will be delivered utilizing PowerPoint.
 The time limit is 12 minutes for oral presentations, followed by 3 minutes for questions and answers.
 You will be notified of the day and time of your presentation prior to the Student Symposium.
-Oral presentations will occur on Monday, April 13th and Tuesday, April 14th.
+Oral presentations will occur on Monday, April 13th.

 All students making podium presentations should bring their presentations on a USB flash drive 15 minutes before the start of their assigned session to allow the session moderator time to upload the presentation.

 Posters may not exceed 40" x 30".
 Posters will be affixed to foam board that will be provided for you.
 (You do NOT have to mount your poster prior to the Symposium).